yuanchaiyc/Ling471/assignments/ass3-draft.md

 1. Refactor your assignment3.py program so that your main() function iterates over all files in both train/pos and train/neg directories, outputting a prediction for each file.

 ### Part 3: Computing accuracy, and computing precision and recall
 1. Compute **accuracy, precision, and recall** of your system.
 The acuracy is for the overall system while precision and recall are **with respect to** positive and negative review classes, **separately**.
+The NONE predictions should be counted as mistakes.

 2. At the end of your program, output **5 numbers, one per line, rounded to 4 decimal points,** in the **exact** following order:
     1. Overall system accuracy